mrarsenal10/fifty-milions-dummy/README.md

 <h3>Database</h3>

 Note: We are using MySQL as our storage database.
 In order to run MySQL, you will need to download Docker.
-Then, run the following command:

 ## Running the app